 to invent a center.
 Then forget the pen.

 The address of the poem is at once personal and metaphysical, a specular image of God as author, author as God.
 In the same way the “vintage Hermes” (typewriter and messenger to the gods) is diminished by “gunked up keys,” the deus ex machina — for which “Cascade Experiment” and “The Fractal Lines” offered the prospect of unsuspected life beyond the cosmology of the physical world — is reduced to a bathetic “wire at the base” of creation.
-When the wire is removed, it is much like forgetting “the pen” of the author.
-This thinly veiled reference to Roland Barthes’ famous essay, the “Death of the Author,” is helpful, for Fulton is not so much offering theoretical proof of divinity’s nonexistence (which she could not do in any respect) as much as testimony on the loss felt in the author’s withdrawal from the world, whose nightmarish portent is realized in “A Tongue Tie of Vet Wrap” and “Personal Reactor.”
+This was the “supported” world of “rational monists” that Henry James ridiculed in Pragmatism and Humanism and Humanism and Truth.
+When the wire is removed, it is much like forgetting “the pen” of the author, which may be a thinly veiled allusion to Roland Barthes’ famous essay, the “Death of the Author.”
+Fulton is not so much offering theoretical proof of divinity’s nonexistence (which she could not do in any respect) as much as testimony on the loss felt in the notion of a prime author’s withdrawal from the world, whose nightmarish portent is realized in “A Tongue Tie of Vet Wrap” and “Personal Reactor.”
 Instead, we are diverted by the “riveting cascades” of history (“the next big things”) above which the “gyroscope” of the human spirit must levitate.
 But if the resulting diversion, which we look to in place of God, is merely a “thing-of-beauty-toy-forever-kind-of thing,” then it is ultimately inconsequential vis-à-vis our grander aspirations to spiritual apotheosis and ultimate truth.
 Thus, in “Sidereal Elegy,” Fulton writes, “Someone had to tell Polaris/it would not always be the pole star.”
 The axial drift of the celestial universe reflects a more significant movement away from hallowed traditions and myths which harbor our misplaced faith in notions of their inviolability.
 We rely upon the fixedness of “inertial guidance,” but the “Mists of Time” summon even the stars to constitutional slippage.

 Fulton leverages this episteme in the sonnet trio, “Triptych for Topological Heart,” to illustrate Western culture’s transition from classical religious dogma to new age secularism.
 The scientific theory of “topological psychology” describes the plasticity of human behavior and its propensity to adapt itself to a given environment.
 A significant part of this adaptation is the dominating role of concrete science over the ever-more subservient and subsidiary position of the closed-loop systems of myth and ideology.
 “Triptych” argues that only love, unalloyed with ancient or modern myth, offers us anything like a true salvation from the soul-divesting “closets in the flesh,” our office cubicles and caskets.